“Let them be. Blind guides is what they are. If, then, a blind man guides a blind man, both will fall into a pit.” – Jesus Christ at Matthew 15:14

 Macaray has far less reason to believe that “In trying to account for Obama’s stunning betrayal of labor,” we should imagine that it was only a consequence of Obama being “simply a political lightweight, a dilettante,” than we have to believe that Rafael Correa willingly betrayed his principles (which, before he broke, he actually demonstrated) and his people.
 I think that David Macaray is going in the wrong direction when he vehemently denies that “Obama is way more conservative and establishment-minded than he made himself out to be” and is in fact “a closet aristocrat and union-hater.”
 At least Macary acknowledges that that explanation is “not wholly implausible.”
 (See “Pro-Clinton Probe of 2016 Reveals That, Yes, Democrats Have a ‘Wall Street Problem'” by Lauren McCauley [Common Dreams])

 Incidentally, I find it interesting that after reading “Barack Obama and the Politics of Illusion,” I later had reason to find fault with one of the editors, namely Jeffrey St. Clair, and one of the contributors, namely Sibel Edmonds.
 I blogged about both incidents.
 And I note that other commenters online have found Jeffrey St. Clair’s CounterPunch to be not solid, even if it still carries some great authors, like Paul Street and Yves Engler.
 (See “Never meet your heroes they say.
 Is this why?” and “The Destruction, Or Self-Destruction, Of Newsbud.”)
 The interesting thing about those betrayers is that, before their betrayals, if they had suddenly decided to run for office and I was able to vote for them – even though I have no use for captured electoral systems – I’d consider it.
 If someone like Noam Chomsky ran for political office, until now I would have absolutely voted for him were I able to.
 Can we fix things – this (money) system of things – on our own?
-If our – progressives – education has led us to believe that we can, then, I would argue, our education has been seriously flawed and we haven’t made the kind of progress that we need to make in that important area.
+If our – meaning we progressives – education has led us to believe that we can, then, I would argue, our education has been seriously flawed and we haven’t made the kind of progress that we need to make in that important area.
 We need to not only look before we leap, but see clearly.
 And, Who are we?

 “Unless Jehovah himself builds the house, It is in vain that its builders work hard on it.” – Psalm 127:1a